-In the section you'll discover just a few examples of our commitment to lifelong learning.
+In the section you'll discover just a few examples of our commitment to lifelong learning in Pennsylvania.

 Featured Events and Grants: